What is an AMI Meter?

 A smart meter itself won't save you money, but it provides the foundation for features that can.
 Additional items like energy monitors and computer software show how much energy you use at different times of the day, month, or year and can provide the information you need to help cut your electric bill.
 Smart meters will also help utilities run more efficiently by giving them a more accurate picture of their customers' energy use, which they can use in determining electricity needs throughout the day.

 Michigan's utilities are at different stages of providing smart meters to customers.
-Some utilities are conducting pilot programs testing the smart meters in specific areas, while some are exploring the different technologies to determine which one will provide added value in their service territory.
-Contact your utility company to inquire when a smart meter will become available.
+Contact your utility company to inquire when an AMI meter will become available.
 Contact your utility.

 What is a Plug-in Electric Vehicle?